CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 ## 5.3 Annotations

 * `--test` - It indicates that following one statement as a test statement will be executed by CUBRID Master.
 * `--check` - It indicates that following one statement as a check statement will be executed on both CUBRID master and slave.
-Both of returned results shoule be same.
+Both of returned results should be same.
 Otherwise, the case is regarded as failure.

 * `@HC_CHECK_FOR_EACH_STATEMENT` - it can be regarded as a macro and contains many statements (`configured in CTP/ha_repl/lib/common.inc`).
 It normally follows `--check` used to check CUBRID system catalog and table schema consistency between master and slave.